The Product Mindset

 - Embracing, rather than resisting, change

 This mindset can supercharge business success.
-When you adopt a product mindset, your priorities become clearer.
+When you and your team adopt a product mindset, your priorities become clearer.
 Your organization understands its customers.
+You become more observant.
 You become more innovative.
 You become more aligned as a team.
 People become more satisfied.

 Building this product mindset isn’t easy — what is? — but it’s the hallmark of many great products and teams.
 Do this, and the world will be your oyster.
 Oh, and those oysters come in a can.